querqy/chorus/README.md

 # Useful Commands for Chorus

-To start your environment, i.e to do each step manually, run:
+To start your environment, but still run each command to setup the integrations manually, run:
 ```
 docker-compose up --build -d
 ```
-Otherwise you can just run `./quickstart.sh`.
+Otherwise you can just run `./quickstart.sh` which includes all the steps to configure Chorus.
 To include the observability features, run:

 ```
 ./quickstart.sh --with-observability